yingkunwu/hand-gesture-recognition/README.md

 1. **Dataset** </br>
 Download images and annotations from [HaGRID - HAnd Gesture Recognition Image Dataset](https://github.com/hukenovs/hagrid).

+    We utilized [MediaPipe](https://github.com/google-ai-edge/mediapipe) to generate hand pose annotations as ground truth for supervision.
-    To reduce training time and save CPU resources, we crop the hand region first from the original data:
+    In addition, to reduce training time and save CPU resources, we crop the hand region from the original data.
+    Use the following commands to extract hand images and annotations for training:
     ```bash
     python extract_data.py --root_dir <DOWNLOADED_HAGRID_DATA>
     ```